GAA-UAM/scikit-fda/docs/modules/preprocessing/smoothing.rst

    skfda.preprocessing.smoothing.validation.shibata
    skfda.preprocessing.smoothing.validation.rice

-An utility method is also provided, which calls the sckit-learn `GridSearchCV` object with the scorers to find the best smoothing parameters from a list.
+An utility method is also provided, which calls the sckit-learn :class:`~sklearn.model_selection.GridSearchCV` object with the scorers to find the best smoothing parameters from a list.

 .. autosummary::